-- Do not have any laser resurfacing or chemical peels for two weeks before your procedure.
+- Do not have any laser resurfacing treatments or chemical peels for two weeks before your procedure.

 Post-op Instructions after Subcision

 - Pressure should be applied to the treatment areas immediately after the Subcision procedure with ice packs.

 - Topical antibiotics should be applied twice a day to the treated area.